conversant/disruptor/README.md

 </dependency>
 ```

 Java 7 is only supported in 1.2.10 and below.
-However, 1.2.11 and Java 8 is highly recommended for best performance.

 ```
 <dependency>